HackyHuang/HackyHuang.github.io/_pages/about.md

 News
 -----

+- 05/2025: I will give a talk at Google DeepMind about MATH-Perturb.
+- 05/2025: MATH-Perturb is accepted in ICML 2025.
 - 11/2024: Thrilled to receieve Google PHD Fellowship 2024.
 - 10/2024: I will give a talk at INFORMS 2024 about CRISPR-GPT.
 - 03/2024: I started my internship at Google DeepMind, working with Zheng Wen and Csaba Szepesvari.